 Bruce is the Chairman of Leppla Capital Management LLC (www.lepplacap.com), a registered investment advisory firm dedicated to supporting national secondary school financial education programs.

 Bruce served as the CEO and President of San Francisco-based Redwood Bank from 1984 to 1998, which he sold in 1999 to a national bank at a substantial premium.
 Bruce has also served as a Director of the California Bankers Association, and as a Guest Lecturer on real estate finance and law at U.C.
 Berkeley’s Haas School of Business.

-Bruce is the former Chairman of the non-profit San Francisco Chamber Singers, and currently serves on the Board and as the Finance Chairman of the Yale Whiffenpoof Alumni Association.
+Bruce is the former Chairman of the non-profit San Francisco Chamber Singers, and currently serves on the Board and as the Chief Investment Officer of the Yale Whiffenpoof Alumni Association.